tuvo1106/aws-primer/certified_solutions_architect.md

 - Fast and secure transfer of files _over long distances_ between your end users and an S3 bucket.
 - Utilizes _CloudFront's_ distributed Edge Locations.
 - Instead of uploading to your bucket, users use a _distinct URL_ for an Edge Location.
-- As data arrives at the Edge Location it is automatically routed to S3 over a specially optimized network path(Amazon's backbone netowrk).
+- As data arrives at the Edge Location it is automatically routed to S3 over a specially optimized network path(Amazon's backbone network).

 ---

 #### _Presigned URLs_

 - Generate a URL which provides you temporary access to an object to either upload or download object data.
-Presigned URLs are commoonly used to _provide access to private objects_.
+Presigned URLs are commonly used to _provide access to private objects_.
 You can use AWS CLI or AWS SDK to generate Presigned URLs.
 - For example, you have a web app which needs to allow users to download files from a password-protected area.
 Your web app generates a presigned URL which expires after 5 seconds.
 The user downloads the file.

 ---